Thanks for Your Support

 Then, in December of 1979, the big bright green water balloon that Rich had been filling for three years exploded in his face, splattering the entire program and school and community.

 It started small.
 Several universities were under investigation in 1979 regarding college credits that were awarded to players without being earned.
 One course that seemed to pop up frequently in investigations was “Current Problems and Principles of Coaching Athletics.”
-This not-exactly-rocket-science seminar was offered as an extension-school summer class by “Ottawa University of Kansas”, but was actually “taught” in two locations — a garage and a student lounge, both on the campus of Los Angeles Valley College in Van Nuys, Ca..
+This not-exactly-rocket-science seminar was offered as an extension-school summer class by “Ottawa University of Kansas”, but was actually “taught” in two locations — a garage and a student lounge, both on the campus of Los Angeles Valley College in Van Nuys.

 Two of Rich’s players, Rock Richmond and Mike Honeycutt, had received credit for taking the class — and maintained their eligibility.
 They assured Rich that they’d actually taken the class, so everything was fine, nothing to see here.
 Another player, Paul Perez, had apparently received three credit hours simply by paying the tuition.. but because Perez hadn’t actually played in any games, his action didn’t get the school in trouble.
 Or so it seemed.